What is a Spent Conviction?

 Convictions spent by application only

-A person who receives a ‘serious conviction‘ may apply to the Magistrates Court for a spent conviction order in relation to a conviction for a serious offence if:
+A person who receives a ‘serious conviction‘ may apply to the Magistrates Court for a spent conviction order in relation to that conviction if:

 - The person was a child (under 18) or a young offender (under 21) at the time the conviction was imposed; or

-- no term of imprisonment was imposed for a serious violence or a sexual offence; or
+- no term of imprisonment was imposed for a seriou violence or a sexual offence; or

 - a term of no more than 5 years imprisonment was imposed for any other type of offence.